Skip to main content

 "Some of the resources used by this CI job are not team-shared so it cannot be converted yet.
 Expand this row to see the source and target of the job."

-On the Migration page for Pipelines, you'd see an option to Create a new team-shared org.
+On the Pipelines Migration page, you'll see the option to Create a new team-shared org.

 Select this option to convert your existing personal org connection to a team-shared connection.